lsloan/caliper-php-public/README.md

 caliper-php is a php client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper SensorAPI™.

-## Documentation

-## IMPORTANT INFORMATION:
-Access to this draft code is reserved for IMS Contributing Members who are active participants of the IMS Learning Analytics Task Force.
-Dissemination of this code to outside parties is strictly prohibited.
-By accessing these materials you agree to abide by these rules.
-This code is in draft format and will change substantially.

 ## Getting Started

 ### Pre-requisites for development: